 Patients often inquire about what they can expect after having undergone hip arthroscopic surgery.
 Here are a few tips Dr. Hommen has to help ensure a quick and successful recovery.

-Dr. Hommen performs over 90% of hip arthroscopies as an outpatient surgical procedure.
+The majority of hip arthroscopic procedures can be performed as an outpatient surgical procedure.
 This means that you are able to go home on the same day as your surgical procedure.
-The outpatient anesthesia team and nurses are skilled at minimizing unwanted anesthesia side-effects such as nausea, grogginess and pain after surgery, allowing you to be discharged within a few hours after the surgical procedure.
+The team of nurses and anesthesiologists are skilled at delivering specialized care focusing on maximizing the outpatient surgical experience while minimizing unwanted side-effects such as nausea, grogginess, and pain after surgery.

 What Level of Pain Can I Expect After Hip Arthroscopy?

-General anesthesia is used during the surgical procedure along with a specialized nerve block around the hip to anesthetize the hip joint.
-As soon as the procedure is over, you will awaken and your hip with remain under the anesthesia effects of the nerve block.
-This allows the majority of patients to use only acetaminophen (Tylenol) and an anti-inflammatory (Motrin) after surgery (if you are not allergic to these).
+As soon as the procedure is over, you will awaken and your hip with remain under the anesthesia effects of the nerve block and local anesthetic injections.
+This allows the majority of patients to use only acetaminophen (Tylenol) and an anti-inflammatory such as ibuprofen after surgery.
 Most patients do not require opioid medications after they have been discharged home.
 Dr. Hommen recommends that you continue to use acetaminophen and anti-inflammatory medications for 2 to 3 days after the procedure to minimize the inflammatory phase normally seen after surgery.

 It is normal to miss a few bowel movements in the first 2 or 3 days after surgery.
 Eating foods rich in fiber (prunes, vegetables, beans, lentils, whole-grain breads, cereals, wheat bran) and drinking plenty of water are helpful after surgery.
 Psyllium powder mixed in water can also be supportive if you are prone to constipation.
 The use of opioid pain medications after surgery is a frequent cause of constipation.
 Therefore, we recommend transitioning to nonopioid pain medications as soon as possible.
 Probiotic foods can help restore the normal gut bacterial flora after surgery.